 If you have any issues accessing this new page, you are either missing an

 .htaccess file (Apache web server only) or you may need to edit the

 RewriteBase command in the

 .htaccess file.
-Please consult the Troubleshooting section for more information.
+Please consult the Troubleshooting chapter for more information.

 Found errors?
 Think you can improve this documentation?
 Simply click the Edit link at the top of the page, and then the icon on Github to make your changes.